Loft conversion in Liverpool: Planning Permission Guide

 The 5 most recent decided applications.
 Addresses redacted to postcode area.

-Application for Certificate of Proposed Lawful Development for a hip to gable roof alteration, a rear dormer extension, and the installat…
+Application for a certificate of proposed lawful development for a hip to gable roof extension and a rear dormer extension

 These are borough-wide.
 See the 5 nearest to your address.